maarlf/twichies/README.md

 # twitchlert
-Twitch SMS notification, you will be notified when your favourite streamer is live.
+Twitch SMS notification, get notified when your favourite streamer is live.

 ## Requirements
 Python 3.7